galtzo-floss/stone_checksums/CONTRIBUTING.md

 Never add `# rubocop:disable ...` / `# rubocop:enable ...` comments to code or specs (except when following the few existing `rubocop:disable` patterns for a rule already being disabled elsewhere in the code).
 Instead:

 - Prefer configuration-based exclusions when a rule should not apply to certain paths or files (e.g., via `.rubocop.yml`).
-- When a violation is temporary and you plan to fix it later, record it in `.rubocop_gradual.lock` using the gradual workflow:
+- When a violation is temporary, and you plan to fix it later, record it in `.rubocop_gradual.lock` using the gradual workflow:
   - `bundle exec rake rubocop_gradual:autocorrect` (preferred)
   - `bundle exec rake rubocop_gradual:force_update` (only when you cannot fix the violations immediately)